whaleygeek/bitio/README.md

 tilt_mc.py - use the tilt with Minecraft clocks.py - show a spinning clock
 arrows.py - show a spinning arrow
+radio.py - receive messages from a radio and log to a file (contributed)
 ```

 Not all of the features of the micro:bit are made available via this